aospapp/aosp/tools/test/connectivity/acts/tests/google/wifi/rtt/README.md

 * **stress_test_min_iteration_count**, **stress_test_target_run_time_sec**: Parameters used to
 control the length and duration of the stress tests.
 The stress test runs for the specified number of iterations or for the specified duration - whichever is longer.
+* **dbs_supported_models**: A list of device models which support DBS.
+Used to determine whether RTT will run while a SoftAP (SAP) is enabled.
+The model name corresponds to the value returned by *android_device.model*.